sdot-team/sdot/doc/power_diagram_py.md

 pd = PowerDiagram( np.random.random( [ 30, 2 ] ) )

 # We virtually repeat the seeds with `[ 0, +1 ]` and `[ 0, -1 ]` translations.
-#   Specifying `[ 0, +1 ]` is enought because internally, it will also add the inverse transformation.
+#   Specifying `[ 0, +1 ]` is enough because internally, it will also add the inverse transformation.
-# The "transformations" are internaly stored as transormation matrices (4x4 in 3D for instance)
+# The transformations are internaly stored as transformation matrices (4x4 in 3D for instance)
 #   but can be constructed using tuple ( M, V ) to describe the transformation `M @ x + V` for a point `x`
+#   or by a single vector for a simple translation
 pd.periodicity_transformations = [
     ( np.eye( 2 ), [ 0, 1 ] )
 ]